-Hopefully, the above tips and tricks will help you to drain the oil from a Briggs and Stratton lawn mower.
-It really is easy and you will save yourself $100 from taking it to the lawnmower service center.
+Hopefully, the above tips and tricks will help you to change and drain the oil from a Briggs and Stratton lawn mower.
+It really is easy and you will save yourself $100 by taking it to the lawnmower service center.
 You really can do your own 4-stroke lawnmower service it is easy and fun.
 Nothing hard about it.

-I find that the most easyiest wasy is to use the oil drain vacuum pump.
+I find that the easiest way is to use the oil drain vacuum pump.
 It is cleaner and faster.

-Just remember to warm up your lawn mower first to aid in extraction and to stir up all of the impurieties into the oil.
+Just remember to warm up your lawn mower first to aid in extraction and stir up all of the impurities into the oil.
 If you take care of your lawnmower it will last you over 20 years.

 To keeps costs down I do all my own mods, repairs, and servicing.
 These skills I want to share with everyone.
 DIY is a skill everyone can learn.